tbrandenburg/pycontextify/PRD.md

 ### 2. Context-Aware Code Understanding
 **As a** developer new to a codebase,
 **I want to** understand how different code components relate to each other,
-**So that** I can quickly grasp the project's architecture and dependencies.
+**So that** I can reduce onboarding time and make informed changes without breaking dependencies.

 **Acceptance Criteria:**
-- Given an indexed codebase, when searching for a specific component, then results show related components with their relationship type
+- Given an indexed codebase, when searching for a specific component, then results show related components with clear relationship indicators
-- Given multiple related code files, when using relationship-enhanced search, then results are organized by relevance and relationship strength
+- Given search results, when exploring code relationships, then I can understand component dependencies without manual code analysis

 ### 3. Technical Research
 **As a** technical researcher,